 The mortgage points deduction may help cut your federal tax bill.
-With points, sometimes called loan origination points or discount points, you make an upfront payment to get a particular rate from the lender when you buy your home.
+With points, sometimes called loan origination points or discount points, you make an upfront payment to get a lower interest rate from the lender when you buy your home.

 Since mortgage interest is deductible, your points, as part of your closing costs, may be, too.

 If you itemize your deductions on Schedule A of IRS Form 1040, you may be able to deduct all your points in the year you pay them.

 Tip: Tax law treats home purchase mortgage points differently from refinance mortgage points.
 Refinance loan points get deducted over the life of your loan.
 So if you paid $1,000 in points for a 10-year refinance, you’re entitled to deduct $100 per year on your Schedule A.

 The Fine Print for the Mortgage Points Deduction

 The IRS rules for deducting purchase mortgage points are straightforward, but lengthy.
 You must meet each of these seven tests to deduct the points in the year you pay them.